lindahafrifa-code/Nise-Formation-Reservoir-Characterization-and-Flow-Simulation/README.md

 •	Object-based facies modeling was used instead of a pixel-based approach to tie channel and lobe geometry directly to a depositional concept (Walker's submarine fan model) rather than to a generic statistical texture.

-•	Where the four wells couldn't constrain lateral geometry, dimensions were borrowed from published analogs; a standard approach for sparse subsurface data, but one that carries irreducible uncertainty the model doesn't capture on its own.
+•	Where the four wells couldn't constrain lateral geometry, dimensions were borrowed from published analogs and Petrel seismic interpretation; a standard approach for sparse subsurface data, but one that carries irreducible uncertainty the model doesn't capture on its own.

 •	OPM Flow was chosen for both access and because it's the same open-source engine that Equinor develops and runs internally.